-The professional team at Current River Dental offers restorative and cosmetic dentistry options in Thunder Bay to keep our patients smiling!
+The professional team at Current River Dental in Thunder Bay offers dental services such as restorative and cosmetic dentistry to keep our patients smiling!
 Whether you need preventive dentistry, restorative care or cosmetic treatments, you can count on Current River Dental for personalized service every step of the way.
 Contact us today to schedule an appointment.

 We think you will appreciate the warm and friendly manner in which we treat patients.
 Our commitment is to apply our dental knowledge and skills in a caring and gentle way, so you can feel at ease as we help you attain the smile you desire.